Nielsbishere/core/docs/ogc.md

 Texture *tex = g.create("My texture", TextureInfo("res/textures/mytexture.png"));
 ```

 Whenever you create a GraphicsObject, don't forget to call destroy at the end.
 This *doesn't* release the resource, until it reaches *zero references*. "g.use" increments the refCount to an object, allowing you use the same resource multiple times.
 Every g.use requires a g.destroy and at least 1 destroy is needed (when allocating a GO).
 Whenever an object is allocated, the TInfo struct becomes inaccessible and can only be modified through the GraphicsObject directly.
+Every time you pass a raw pointer to an external object, it will increase the ref count until it is released from that object (with exceptions).

 ```cpp
 //initScene